 Students and staff will be flying to Miami Airport.
 Staff flight information will be shared with students so students can fly with them if they choose.
 When booking flights, schedule your arrival on the first day no later than 2:00 PM EST, and your departure on no earlier than 2:00 PM EST on the last day.
 Refer to the current program page for first and last days.

-We strongly advise you purchase travel insurance with your tickets in case of unforeseen circumstances and/or cancellations.
+We encourage you to consider purchasing travel insurance with your airline tickets in case of unforeseen circumstances and/or cancellations., especially if your ticket is non-refundable

-If you are accepted and choose not to attend before March 23rd, you will be eligible for a partial refund as determined by our registration staff as funds are already invested in the trip.
-The program deposit is not refundable.
-Cancellations made after March 23rd will have severely limited refund amounts as funds are invested in the trip and your activities, room, and board reservations have been settled.
-If you must cancel after March 23rd we recommend you find someone to fill your spot.
+If you have been accepted, the program deposit is not refundable.
+If you are accepted and choose not to attend before the Final Payment Due Date (see Trip Details & Deadlines), you will be eligible for a partial refund as determined by our registration staff as funds are already invested in the trip.
+Cancellations made after the Final Payment Due Date (see Trip Details & Deadlines) will have severely limited refund amounts as funds are invested in the trip and your activities, room, and board reservations have been settled.
+If you must cancel after the Final Payment Due Date (see Trip Details & Deadlines) we recommend you find someone to fill your spot.

 Questions about the program and its curriculum can be sent to Michael Lane at 715 490 6677, or firstname.lastname@example.org